openSUSE/news-o-o/_posts/2012-03-07-osc12-is-coming-to-prague-in-fall.markdown

 [![Boat Traffic Under the Prague Castle at Dusk ~ Prague, Czech Republic](http://farm2.staticflickr.com/1285/4681832979_f3f83a5572_z.jpg)](http://www.flickr.com/photos/msojka/4681832979/)
 After three years of oSC in Nuremberg we are excited to host this years conference in [Prague](http://www.praguewelcome.cz/en/), _"the city of a hundred spires"_.
 Prague, which is regularly voted among the ten most beautiful cities in Europe, is the capital and with more than 1.2 million inhabitants the largest city in the Czech Republic.
-The exact location and date isn't set yet but the fourth installment of oSCÂ will not take place in September as usual, but rather at the turn of October and November, because of the precedingÂ [SUSECon](http://www.suse.com/events/susecon/) and [the openSUSE Summit](http://en.opensuse.org/Portal:Summit).
+The exact location and date isn't set yet but the fourth installment of oSC will not take place in September as usual, but rather at the turn of October and November, because of the preceding [SUSECon](http://www.suse.com/events/susecon/) and [the openSUSE Summit](http://en.opensuse.org/Portal:Summit).